NimbleCo/mcc/README.md

 **Obviously some of the benefits of this approach will be nullified if you don't use `overlayfs`, however, being the default nowadays it would be a rare case.**

-Read about this overlayfs inode magic in the original [kernel devel article](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt).
+Read about this overlayfs inode magic in the original [kernel devel article](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt) and the official [Docker Documentation](https://docs.docker.com/storage/storagedriver/overlayfs-driver/).

 ## Docker hub org